dgkf/DataFramesMeta.jl/EXPERIMENTS.md

 using `Symbol`s to represent column names.
 This is a much appreciated stylistic change as it largely disambiguates how expressions are interpreted and minimizes conflicts with object names in the parent scope.
-The R ecosystem has adopted the non-standard evaluation principles advanced in `dplyr` with varying degrees of robustness of implementation.
+The R ecosystem has adopted the non-standard evaluation principles popularized in `dplyr` with varying degrees of robustness of implementation.
 In the worst cases, code which attempts to mimic the popularized `dplyr` syntax disregards many of `dplyr`'s considerations for things like scoped variables, nested expressions or alternative modes of column